reeseaustin55/convertnbt/README.md

 # convertNBT

-A small utility that converts NBT or SNBT data into a Minecraft `.mcfunction` file that loads the payload into a storage container with a single `data modify storage` command.
+A small utility that converts NBT or SNBT data into a Minecraft `.mcfunction` file.
+You can either load the payload into a storage container with `data modify storage` or directly place every block with `setblock` commands.

 ## Requirements